 The program culminates with students receiving a B.S. degree in Food, Nutrition and Dietetics and an ACEND Verification Statement of DPD Program Completion, which verifies that graduates have met the required Standards of Education established by ACEND, the accrediting agency of the Academy of Nutrition and Dietetics.
-This official statement is required for graduates to begin an ACEND-accredited dietetic internship after acceptance, and for other professional applications requiring verification of DPD Program completion.(As of 1/1/2024, a master's degree will be required to take the Commission on dietetic Registration RDN credentialing exam.)
+This official statement is required for graduates to begin an ACEND-accredited dietetic internship after acceptance, and for other professional applications requiring verification of DPD Program completion.

 Dietetics at Illinois State prepares you to help individuals and communities incorporate positive food changes and nutrition strategies.